lemschi/BalanceIT/README.md

 # BalanceIT
-* This repository contains the software-files.
-The C++-board-code is available here: https://github.com/lemschi/BalanceITBoardCode
+* This repository contains the software-files of our Unity-Project called BalanceIT.
+This repository also contains the C++ Script for the Arduino-MPU.

 ## Getting balance into your life